-USOPC press conference and sport demonstration celebrating hosting of U.S. Paralympic Trails in Minneapolis
+USOPC press conference and sport demonstration celebrating hosting of U.S. Paralympic Trials in Minneapolis

 Mallory Weggemann, Paralympic swimmer, gold medalist and local athlete